TOAST-DOCS/API-Gateway/en/console-guide.md

 To operate API Gateway service without the impact of a specific region failure, you can avoid it by configuring the API Gateway for multiple regions with redundancy.
 The following is a scenario in which API Gateway is newly configured in the existing Pangyo Region and the API Gateway is configured in Pyeongchon Region to redundancy the Region.

-### 1\\.
-Service and Create stage in Pyeongchon Region
+### 1. Service and Create stage in Pyeongchon Region
 1. Create API Gateway service in Pyeongchon region.
 2. Registers the same resources as the Pangyo Region Stage in operation with the API Gateway service in Pyeongchon Region.
-In order to transfer easily, download the resources registered on the stage through [Stage > Import Resource ](./console-guide/#_20) as Swagger file, then you can register a resource with the downloaded Swagger file through [Resource > Import Resource](./console-guide/#_3).
+In order to transfer easily, download the resources registered on the stage through [Stage > Import Resource](./console-guide/#import-resource_1) as Swagger file, then you can register a resource with the downloaded Swagger file through [Resource > Import Resource](./console-guide/#import-resource).
 3. Create a stage for Pyeongchon region and if there is a stage setting required, modify and deploy the stage.

 > [Note] Resources > Stage plug-in settings when importing resources.
 > When importing resources with Swagger file, do not import the plug-ins set on stage.
 Please add the necessary plug-ins separately in stage setting.

 ### 2. Create GSLB
 This guide uses the GSLB of NHN Cloud DNS Plus service.
-For more information on setting up GSLB, refer to [DNS Plus Console Usage Guide](https://docs.nhncloud.com/ko/Network/DNS%20Plus/ko/console-guide/).
+For more information on setting up GSLB, refer to [DNS Plus Console Usage Guide](https://docs.nhncloud.com/en/Network/DNS%20Plus/en/console-guide/).

 1. Go to DNS Plus service
 2. Create GSLB